FilippoLeone/datasetto/ops/README.md

 **Performance defaults:** On a 1 GB / 2‑core host, the RTMP container owns ~768 MB RAM and 1.4 vCPUs, while the supporting services stay tiny.
 If you upgrade the box you can safely raise the RTMP limits; just avoid starving it on smaller hardware—OBS will report dropped frames if the container runs out of CPU.

-**Note:** Port 80 is used by host nginx reverse proxy for path-based routing
+**Note:** Port 80 is used by host nginx reverse proxy for path-based routing.
+When the deployment script runs without a domain, it now sets `CADDY_AUTO_HTTPS="auto_https off"`, so the proxy serves plain HTTP on your LAN instead of forcing an invalid HTTPS cert for raw IPs.

 **Multi-arch builds:** Both the `rtmp` (custom nginx-rtmp) and `turn` (coturn) images are now built locally, so `docker compose build --pull` works on either `linux/amd64` or `linux/arm64`.
 To publish prebuilt images for mixed clusters, run `docker buildx build --push --platform linux/amd64,linux/arm64 ...` inside the `ops/` directory and point the compose services at your registry tags.